 The Crisis Facing Siblings in Foster Care

-According to a 2005 study, approximately 70 percent of United States foster care children have a sibling in care as well.
-Keeping siblings together is a priority for Washington state.
+Approximately two-thirds of children in foster care in the United States have a sibling in care.
+Many of these children will be separated from their siblings, but keeping siblings together is a priority for Washington state.
 However, with a lack of foster homes licensed to care for three or more children, finding a foster home that is able to care for multiple children is a challenge and may not always be possible.
 While some sibling groups are comprised of two children close in age, other sibling groups can consist of three or more children who may range in age from infant to teen.
 Since most foster homes are not licensed to care for multiple children of all ages, larger sibling groups often have to be placed into multiple homes.
 Read More.

 Resources for Caregivers of Siblings

 Sibling House is dedicated to providing a haven for children and educating the general populace about foster care and the foster care system.
 Sibling House works to identify families that can foster siblings, and provide support to those families through a Mentoring and Outreach Program.

 Foster Family Connections is a volunteer association committed to preserving sibling relationships and helping families who become foster parents.
 In partnership with Camp to Belong, their summer camp provides intentional programming designed to strengthen sibling connections through art activities, sibling enhancement, life seminars, and a birthday party event.